Glossary – Team Defense (See Skill Analysis)

 Coaches may choose to play posts against certain players and “flush out” against others, but usually one simple team rule works best.
 All defensive players should communicate to each other when an opposing player goes behind the net, potentially switching to box and flushing out, or otherwise playing a Box + 1 Zone depending on what strategy is chosen.

-There is no need to chase out when the offense inherently has to get close to the net to score a goal.
+There is no need to chase out to the boards when the offense inherently has to get close to the net to score a goal; let the offense come to you.
 A defense that is “tight,” has a better chance of blocking shots, knocking down passes and stopping opponents from getting quality shots in the middle.

 A good goalie is heavily relied upon for playing “tight” effectively as they need to be able to communicate (see goalie communication) to defenders as to whether to close the gap or “tighten up,” while otherwise being accountable for stopping the majority of the outside shots.